 We make three principal tiers of wines.
-Our signature red and white Rhône blends are named Esprit de Tablas (formerly Esprit de Beaucastel), with the red based on Mourvèdre, and the white based on Roussanne.
+Our signature red and white Rhône blends are named Esprit de Tablas (formerly Esprit de Beaucastel) and Esprit de Tablas Blanc (formerly Esprit de Beaucastel Blanc).
+The Esprit Rouge is based on Mourvèdre, and the Esprit Blanc based on Roussanne.
 These wines are rich, balanced, and ageable, and should reward time in bottle to mature.

 Our Côtes de Tablas wines are blended to be lushly fruity and appealing, approachable sooner than our Esprit wines.
 The Cotes de Tablas is based on Grenache, while the Côtes de Tablas Blanc is based on Viognier.